Information

 On new builds you pay 10% IVA (VAT), 1.5% AJD (stamp duty) while used homes have 10% ITP (tax).
 Add lawyer (approx. €2,500), notary (approx. €1,200) and registration (approx. €800).

-The annual operating costs vary, but expect property tax (€300), operation of condominium on apartments and townhouses (€500-1,200+ depending on facilities), renovation fee (€70) and home insurance (€300).
-In addition, there is water, electricity, bank charges and any maintenance.
+Annual operating costs vary, but expect property tax (€300), community fees for apartments and townhouses (€500-1,200+ depending on facilities), waste collection fee (€70), and home insurance (€300).
+Additionally, there are costs for water, electricity, bank fees, and any potential maintenance.

 In total, we see consumption on apartments and townhouses in condominiums is around €3,600 annually, or €300 per month.
 On villas, it will normally be somewhat higher due to the pool and higher consumption, but here you avoid joint expenses.